Night After Night (film): Production

 West portrays a fictionalized version of Texas Guinan.
 The film is primarily remembered as the launching pad for her career.
-Raft campaigned to cast his friend and former employer Guinan herself but the studio opted for West since she was nine years younger.
-Raft believed that the part would have launched a major film career for Guinan (then aged 48), which proved to be the case for West instead.
-West was reportedly a fan of Guinan and incorporated some of the flamboyant Guinan's ideas into her own acts.
+Raft campaigned to cast his friend and former employer Guinan herself, but the studio opted for West, since she was nine years younger.
+Raft believed that the part would have launched a major film career for Guinan (then aged 48), which proved to be the case for West, instead.
+West was reportedly a fan of Guinan's and incorporated some of the flamboyant Guinan's ideas into her own acts.

 The film was Raft's first leading role and came about due to response to his work in Scarface.
-According to Filmink "this picture is best best remembered today for introducing Mae West to cinema audiences – and she’s brilliant – but Raft was excellent too as a former gangster turned nightclub manager who is having a mid life crisis."
+According to Filmink, "this picture is best remembered today for introducing Mae West to cinema audiences – and she's brilliant – but Raft was excellent too as a former gangster turned nightclub manager who is having a midlife crisis."

 Accolades

 The film is recognized by American Film Institute in these lists: